A Comparison Between Automation Systems

 - Playbooks are the code that is used to define tasks and variables.

 - Facts are data that Ansible retrieves from remote hosts before deploying.
-This is a very important steps, because facts may determine which tasks are executed or how they are executed.
+This is a very important step, because facts may determine which tasks are executed or how they are executed.
 Facts include, for example, the operating system family or its version.
 A playbook sees facts as pre-set variables.

 - Modules implement actions that tasks can use.
 Action examples are file (to declare that files and directories must exist) or mysql_variables (to declare MySQL/MariaDB variables that need to be set).